-How many times have you scoured the web looking for strategies, traded them and then dumped them because you experienced a bunch of losses?
-Finding a strategy is one thing (and i’m not referring to crawling web pages), but knowing when to give-up on a strategy is something most of us never think about let alone act on by pulling the trigger.
+How many times have spent hours researching, trading then failing before giving up on a strategy?
+Finding a strategy is one thing, but knowing when to give up on a strategy is something most of us never think about, let alone act on.

-For those of you who’ve not yet read the book “Market Wizards: Interviews with top traders“, you’re missing out.
+For those of you who’ve not yet read the book “Market Wizards: Interviews with top traders“, you really should.
+It’s fantastic.

-One man Jack Schwager interviews goes by the name of “Larry Hite”.
+One man Jack Schwager interviews isLarry Hite.
 From 1981 to 1988, Mint investment management company (founded by Hite) accomplished an average annual compound return of over 30 percent.
-This may not sound impressive but if you knew the amount he was managing and how consistent these returns were (from a risk adjusted perspective), you’d be more impressed.
-Today they manage billions and have grown their credibility via the numbers they push-out.
+It may not sound impressive, but if you knew the amount he was managing and how consistent these returns were (from a risk-adjusted perspective), you’d appreciate the achievement.
+Today they manage billions and have grown their credibility through their consistency.

-Whenever I read a book (in general), if I can extract just one or two points that I can either use or relate to in a profound way then the book was worth it.
-One of these profound moments for me in Market Wizards (above) was when Jack Schwager asked Larry Hite the following question:
+Whenever I read a book, if I can extract just one or two points that I can use or relate to in a profound way, then the book was worth it.
+One of these profound moments for me, here, was when Jack Schwager asked Larry Hite the following question: